On being fatphobic

 I don’t understand why some people get angry at brands for including plus-size clothing.
 People NEED clothes.
 Like…you want people to have to wrap themselves in a sheet?!
 Clothes are a basic necessity.

-Also I would say…I’ve bought clothes at Walmart before and they are usually comfy— especially the sweatpants.
+Also I would say…I’ve bought clothes at Walmart and they are usually comfy— especially the sweatpants.
 Then again, I’m not plus-size, so I can’t speak for those clothes.

 This Ozempic stuff is taking us back to the early 2000s, in way.
 (I know it’s used for medical purposes, but I’m talking about celebrities using it to lose ten pounds.)
-I know the stuff is expensive, but there are people seriously who need diabetes medications, and using it to diet is a waste of valuable resources.
+I know the stuff is expensive, but there are people who need diabetes medications, and using it to diet is a waste of valuable resources.

 I’d like to think this generation is nicer and more self-aware than we were in the 2000s, though.